ng-Classic/ng-classic/aio/content/guide/deployment.md

 ### Production mode at runtime

-When you run an application locally using `ng serve`, Angular uses the development mode configuration at runtime.
+When you run an application locally using `ng serve`, Angular Classicuses the development mode configuration at runtime.
 The development mode at runtime enables extra safety checks, more detailed error messages and debugging utilities, such as the [expression-changed-after-checked](errors/NG0100) detection.
-Angular outputs a message in the browser console to indicate that the development mode is enabled.
+Angular Classicoutputs a message in the browser console to indicate that the development mode is enabled.

 Those extra checks are helpful during the development, but they require an extra code in a bundle, which is